Download the APA Graduate Program Application Procedure for details of the application/admission policy.

 Minor/Related Area (18 hrs)

 Select minor/related area based on professional interest and/or proposed dissertation topic with the approval of advisory committee.
-The basic requirement is that two of the courses within the minor/related area must be at the 6000 level or at the 5000 level and require a presentation and a scholarly project which will be evaluated by the Adapted Physical Activity presentation or scholarship rubric form within each class.
+At least 12 hours must be taken outside our department.
+It is highly recommended that two of the courses within the minor/related area are at the 6000 level and require a presentation and a scholarly project.